bellsmith15/Kids-Mini-Rugby-project/README.md

   - Mobile @ 320px

+## Bugs

 - Bugs fixed during development through Media queries and CSS styling when testing in browsers or on inspect.
 A Bug found with the images section on the home page on reviewing the web.dev was resolved with CSS container to resize the images.

 - There is a known bug in the Form section.
 In this instance the Form is not posted to a link and has been omitted as advised by my mentor and to state this was an intended action in the readme.md document.
 If a user  woudl try and complete their form it would not be sent and a 501 error occurs.

    -  https://formdump.codeinstitute.net/" IS NOT POSTED IN THIS PROJECT get 501 error - is noted on line 44 of the signup.html.

-- When testing the responsiveness the navigation items appeared in the reverse order when reduced to a mobile size.
+- When testing the responsiveness the navigation items they appeared in the reverse order when reduced to a mobile size.
 I corrected this by researching on stack over flow on how to reverse order float elements, which resolved the bug.

 - In the browsers I tested that all the links worked in the pages and that the video content played ok.
 The website looks good on desktop and laptop and lower sizes have the images tiled on top of each other when the responsiveness is reduced.
 On a laptop browser view where the welcome note was in the wrong position for a desktop, this was debugged.